AkankshaCheeti/NetShare-CS536-Project/README.md

 - Packets
 - 5 Tuple
 - Type of protocol
+- Destination port

 These graphs here indicate that how the real traces and the synthetic traces have high co-relation across several properties.
 Hence, it generates traces with high fidelity.
+From the above results, we can see that generated packets maintain similar fidelity as the original traces.

+In the paper, we also show the Jensen-Shannon Divergence for different packet fields.

 #### CAIDA Results
 <p float="center">